mikaelkraft/Quicknote_Pro/docs/pricing.md

 This document defines the pricing structure, feature limitations, and upgrade paths for Quicknote Pro.

-> **📝 Note on Localization**: As of version 1.1.0, all pricing tier names, billing periods, and key feature descriptions are now localized.
+> 📝 Note on Localization: As of version 1.1.0, all pricing tier names, billing periods, and key feature descriptions are now localized.
 See [docs/localization.md](localization.md) for details on supported languages and localization keys.

 ## Overview